George Washington University

 11 notable schools within George Washington University

-The first in the nation to offer a bachelor's degree in Political Communication, consistently ranked in the top 10 nationally.
+Pioneered the nation's first bachelor's degree in Political Communication, consistently ranked in the top 10 programs, and houses the Public Affairs Project for PBS's Planet Forward.

 Corcoran School of the Arts and Design

-One of the oldest arts education institutions in the United States, housed in the historic Corcoran Gallery of Art.
+One of the oldest arts education institutions in the U.S., housed in the historic Corcoran Gallery of Art, facing the White House.

 School of Business

-Established in 1928, its undergraduate business program was ranked 42nd nationally and its International Business program 9th by U.S. News & World Report in 2018.
+Established in 1928, its undergraduate business program was ranked 42nd nationally and its International Business program 9th by U.S. News & World Report (as of Jan 2018).

-Founded in 1824, it was the first school of medicine in Washington, D.C., and became a national spotlight during the Ronald Reagan assassination attempt.
+Founded in 1824, it was the first medical school in Washington, D.C., and became a national spotlight in 1981 when President Ronald Reagan was treated there.

-Founded in 1884, it separated from Columbian College in 1962 and developed the bazooka in 1942.
+Founded in 1884, it separated from Columbian College in 1962 and was where the bazooka was invented in 1942.

-Founded in 1898, it is one of the world's most highly ranked schools of international relations, with its graduate program ranked 7th globally in 2015.
+Founded in 1898, it is one of the world's most highly ranked schools of international relations, with its graduate program ranked 7th globally.

 School of Nursing

-Re-established in 2010, it offers MSN, DNP, and accelerated ABSN programs with a history of nursing education spanning over 100 years.
+Re-established in 2010 as the university's tenth academic institution, with a history of nursing education spanning over a century.

 Law School

-Established in 1826, it is the oldest law school in the District of Columbia, with Supreme Court Justices among its past faculty.
+Established in 1826, it is the oldest law school in the District of Columbia, with Supreme Court Justices having served on its faculty.

 Graduate School of Education and Human Development

-Became a separate school in 1909 as the Teachers' College, evolving in 1994 to focus on graduate education.
+Became a separate school in 1909 and evolved in 1994 to reflect its increased focus on graduate education.

-Offers courses on Foggy Bottom and Virginia campuses, and includes the Graduate School of Political Management.
+Offers courses on the Foggy Bottom and Virginia campuses and includes the Graduate School of Political Management.

 Milken Institute School of Public Health